-Bynum, a Democrat, was the representative for North Carolina’s 2nd congressional district from 1839 to 1841.
+Bynum was the representative for North Carolina’s 2nd congressional district and was a Democrat.
+He served from 1839 to 1841.

 From Dec 1833 to Mar 1841, Bynum missed 1,014 of 2,012 roll call votes, which is 50.4%.
 This is much worse than the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.